 If necessary, patients may be referred to Baylor Scott & White Memorial Hospital in an emergency situation or to Scott & White specialists for more specialized care.
-Martha’s Clinic is fortunate to have such support from Baylor Scott & White who aid in referrals and social services, volunteer physicians who serve as attendings, drug companies who donate medications, and relationships with other community health organizations who provide healthcare to the underserved.
-Baylor Scott & White also aids in obtaining lab data and medical imaging (i.e. MRI, CT scan, X-ray) that are unavailable at the clinic so that patients receive the full spectrum of primary care.
-Local services provided by other community organizations include: dental hygiene care, free HIV testing and register for CHIP (free child health care).
+Martha’s Clinic is fortunate to have such support from Baylor Scott & White, which aids in referrals and social services, volunteer physicians who serve as attendings, drug companies who donate medications, and relationships with other community health organizations who provide healthcare to the underserved.
+Baylor Scott & White also aids in obtaining lab data and medical imaging (such as MRI, CT scan, X-ray) that are unavailable at the clinic so that patients receive the full spectrum of primary care.
+Local services provided by other community organizations include dental hygiene care, free HIV testing and registering for CHIP (free child health care).

 Every Tuesday night students and a volunteer physician provide health care from 8–5 p.m.
 Five second-year students coordinate the volunteer effort and various responsibilities.
 In a slightly different scenario, first and second-year students pair up with fourth-year students and experience different levels of peer teaching while providing care to area patients.